Events

 Native Plants for Birds

-Presenter: Wendy Rihner
+Presenter Wendy Rihner

 Rihner discusses the great potential for gardeners in the Greater New Orleans area to build bird-friendly communities.
 She will highlight WHAT native plants are, WHERE native plants can be purchased locally, WHY native plants are more important for birds and pollinators than tropicals/exotics, HOW we can help create bird-friendly communities one yard at a time.
 Wendy Rihner, recently retired from teaching English at Delgado Community College, now has even more time to learn about the relationship native plants play in the lives of birds.
 Rihner serves on the Board of Directors for the Native Plant Initiative of Greater New Orleans, as well as the executive boards of both the Orleans Audubon Society and Audubon Louisiana.